trevordevore/levurehelper-app_updater/README.md

 ## Always increment `build`

-When using this helper you must always increment `build` in the `app.yml` file.
-That is the value that is used to determine if a new update is available.
+When using this helper with an application that is deployed on macOS you must always increment `build` in the `app.yml` file.
+That is the value that is used to determine if a new update is available on macOS.
 Refer to the [Levure documentation on Version information](https://github.com/trevordevore/levure/wiki/packager#version-information) for more info.

+On Windows the entire `version` + `build` string is checked (e.g. 1.0.1.52).

 ## Packaging your application